John W. Mullin

-Professor John William Mullin FRSc FIChemE FREng (22 August 1925 – 11 March 2009) was a Ramsay professor of chemical engineering and world expert in crystallisation.
+John William Mullin (22 August 1925 – 11 March 2009) was a Ramsay Memorial Professor of Chemical Engineering and world expert in crystallisation.

 Education and career

 Between 1945 and 1948 Mullin was with the RAF.
 After leaving the RAF, he studied at the University of Wales and gained a first class degree in chemistry in 1951.
 Mullin's joined the University College London, where he completed a postgraduate diploma in chemical engineering in 1952, and then a PhD in 1955.
 He achieved a DSc from the University of Wales in 1962.